Trial by ordeal: In India

 In ancient India, the trial by fire was known as agnipariksha, in which Agni, the Fire God, would be invoked by a priest using mantras.
 After the invocation, a pyre would be built and lit, and the accused would be asked to sit on it.
 According to Hindu mythology, the Fire God would preserve the accused if they were innocent, if not, they would be burned to ashes.

 By boiling oil

 Trial by boiling oil has also been practiced in villages in certain parts of West Africa, such as Togo.
 There are two primary versions of this trial.
 In one, the accused parties are ordered to retrieve an item from a container of boiling oil, with those who refuse the task being found guilty.
 In the other, both the accused and the accuser have to retrieve an item from boiling oil, with the person or persons whose hand remains unscathed being declared innocent.

-In 13th-century Angkor, according to a book written by a visiting Chinese official, trial by ordeal was a common solution to disputes.
-Members of two feuding families were ordered to sit in separate stone pagodas for up to four days, and it was believed that only the family in the wrong would get sick.
-Suspected thieves were tried by boiling oil.